Posted March 15, 2018

 Queen’s Gardens Resort Restaurant

-Besides proximity, another reason we ate many of our meals at the resorts restaurant was because after diving all morning or afternoon we were too exhausted or didn’t have enough time to venture elsewhere for food.
+Besides proximity, another reason we ate many of our meals at the resort's restaurant was that after diving all morning or afternoon we were too exhausted or didn’t have enough time to venture elsewhere for food.
 As I said the meals were delicious and the service great so we were happy to return.
-Over the course of our three nights at the resort we ate breakfast, lunch and dinner at the resort’s restaurant.
-The head chef serves a variety of Caribbean and international dishes using fresh sustainable produce in all his meals.
+Over the course of our three nights at the resort, we ate breakfast, lunch, and dinner at the resort’s restaurant.
+The head chef serves a variety of the Caribbean and international dishes using fresh sustainable produce in all his meals.